lynchcm/MicroHugo/content/resource-centre/finding-clients/Networking Ideas.md

 title = "Networking Ideas"

 +++
 Finding clients is one of the hardest things about starting your own business.
-One of the oldest sales techniques, Networking is a great way for you to show how helpful you and your business can be to potential client.
+One of the oldest sales techniques, networking is a great way for you to show how helpful you and your business can be to potential client.

-It used to be that networking was only done face to face, but with the rise of professional networking platforms and Online forums, It's easier than ever to network without even leaving your home.
+It used to be that networking was only done face to face, but with the rise of professional networking platforms and online forums, it's easier than ever to network without even leaving your home.

 Whether it's in person or online, Make sure you don't see networking as an opportunity to pounce on you clients and shove your business in their face.
 Leave the hard sell in the 90s.